MantisVision/webUtils/samples/synchronized/README.md

 Then enter ``public_html`` directory and run ``http-server -p 3000``
-You should now be able to access the sample in your browser using this url: ``http://127.0.0.1:3000`` After clicking on Play, you should see a 3D animation.
-You can switch between Three.js, A-Frame and Playcanvas version using the button in the upper right corner.
+You should now be able to access the sample in your browser using this url: ``http://127.0.0.1:3000`` After clicking on Play, you should see two synchronized 3D animations.
+You can switch between Three.js and Playcanvas version using the button in the upper right corner.